 Bone regeneration project timeline:

-Our research is scheduled for completion in autumn 2018, by which point we aim to be in a position to apply for approval to conduct clinical trials in order to bring new treatment to patients.
+Our research on both bone regeneration projects is scheduled for completion in autumn 2018, by which point we aim to be in a position to apply for approval to conduct clinical trials in order to bring new treatment to patients.

 RAFT bone regeneration research scientists: